nrstott/bogart/README.md

 ## Routing

 Routing in Bogart is simple and intuitive.
-A route is a HTTP method paried with a URL matching pattern and a handler function.
+A route is a HTTP method paired with a URL matching pattern and a handler function.

     var router = bogart.router();